 #7: DIY Hair Bow Collar Clips (Dressy Without The Commitment, Switch Styles In Seconds)

-Grab cotton fabric scraps (5×3 inches per bow), alligator hair clips from the dollar store ($1 for 12), and hot glue.
-Cut fabric, fold edges inward, pinch the middle, wrap with thin ribbon, and glue the clip underneath.
-You’ll make six bows in 15 minutes.
-The pink tulle version costs $0.75 per bow, the fabric flower clips run $1.25 each with decorative centers.
+Grab some scraps of cotton fabric (5×3 inches per bow), alligator hair clips from the dollar store ($1 for 12), and hot glue.
+Cut out, fold in the sides, pinch the middle, wrap in ribbon, and glue the clip underneath.
+Can whip out six bows in 15 minutes.
+The pink tulle bows cost $0.75 to make each, while the fabric flower clips are $1.25 each (includes a pretty center).

-The clip mechanism holds through entire walks but pops off before washing, so you can machine wash your collar without ruining handmade decorations.
-Your dog wears the fancy bow for photos or coffee shop visits, then you remove it for muddy hikes.
-No more choosing between style and practicality—you get both.
+The clip is durable enough to hold through entire walks but pops off before it’s time to do the laundry.
+Therefore, you can machine wash your collar without worrying about ruining the decorations.
+Your dog is able to wear the fancy bow for photos or for trips to the coffee shop, but you can take it off for muddy adventures.

-Pro tip: Make three bows in neutral, bright, and pastel tones—clip doubles as a visual marker if multiple dogs share similar collars at daycare.
+Tip: make three bows in a neutral, bright, and pastel color.
+The clip can serve as a visual marker if multiple dogs share similar collars at daycare.

 📸 Photo credit: Instagram @thepetscastle